 States like Texas routinely prosecute unemployment fraud at the felony level while states like California and Utah might base your charges on the amount you fraudulently claim.

-For example, in California, prosecutors may convict you for a felony and put you in jail if the amount you fraudulently claim exceeds $950.
+For example, in California, you may be charged with a felony and be put in jail if the amount you fraudulently claim exceeds $950.
 In comparison to states like Utah, you would be charged with a third-degree felony if the amount you obtain exceeds $1,500 but is less than $5,000.

 So in order to avoid jail time as well as paying hefty fines, it is best to consult and have a skilled attorney with you so that you will not face any of these criminal charges.